2025 U.S. Figure Skating Championships: Women's singles

-Sophie Joline Von Felten, who was in seventh place after the short program, delivered a stunning free skate to win the junior women's title.
+Sophie Joline Von Felten, who was in seventh place after the short program, stormed back in her free skate to win the junior women's title.
 In the process, she also became the first American woman to successfully perform a quadruple Salchow in competition.
 "I love to make history," Von Felten stated.
 "No one had ever landed a quad Salchow at nationals."
-Von Felten had made history the year before when she became the first junior-level woman to successfully land a triple Axel in competition.
+Von Felten had set a similar record the year before when she became the first junior-level American woman to successfully land a triple Axel in competition.
 Skylar Lautowa-Peguero finished in second place after successfully performing seven triple jumps in her free skate.
 After the competition, Lautowa-Peguero stated: "I skated two clean programs at nationals, and I feel excited to keep going and have more opportunities in the future."
 Jessica Jurka also performed seven triple jumps in her free skate, and finished in third place.